-Are you concerned about your ISP privacy?
-If you are, don’t worry, because you’re not alone.
-Furthermore, you also have every right to be.
+Are you concerned about ISP privacy?
+If you are, don’t worry, you’re not alone.
+And you have every right to be.

-Of course, this also begs the question: Should I be worried about ISP privacy?
+This naturally begs the question: Should I worry about my ISP privacy?

-It’s easy to think that, because you’re doing nothing untoward on the web, there’s no need to worry about your internet service provider having visibility of your various online activities.
+It may be easy to think there’s no need to worry about your ISP monitoring your various online activities.

 Take control of your ISP privacy

-First, do a little digging.
-Take a peek at your internet service provider’s privacy rules.
-They should be fairly transparent, but if they’re not, or you’re not totally satisfied with what you’re seeing, look at switching to a different ISP.
+First, do some digging.
+Take a peek at your ISP’s privacy rules.
+They should be fairly transparent.
+But if they’re not, or you don’t like what you see, consider a new ISP.

-Some ISPs place greater significance on their users’ privacy than others, so shop around.
+Some ISPs are more committed to user privacy than others, so shop around.

 However, like anything in life, don’t take this for granted.
 These privacy laws also tend to vary wildly from country to country, so don’t be afraid to research precisely what the score is for you personally.

-Even with laws in place, your ISP is still very much able to track the websites and their individual pages that you visit online.
-They can also see when you’re doing so, how often, and for how long each time.
+Even with laws in place, your ISP is still able to track the websites and their individual pages that you visit online.
+They can also see what you do, how often, and for how long each time.

-Even the most outwardly privacy-conscious individuals are likely being monitored in this way unless steps have been taken to prevent it.
-Those who are less conscious of their privacy may also be having their personal information, specific current locations, social media data, and more collected.
+And even the most privacy-conscious individuals are likely being monitored in this way.
+That is, unless they take steps to prevent it.
+Those who are less concerned may also be subject to ongoing data collection on a daily basis.

-It’s perhaps best, then, to equip yourself with or employ one or more ISP privacy tools, ISP privacy services, or ISP privacy techniques.
+That said, it’s best to employ one or more ISP privacy tools, ISP privacy services, or ISP privacy techniques.

 Private web browsers

-For most people, accessing the internet in privacy starts with their web browser.
-Accordingly, it’s important to select one that aligns with your ISP privacy goals.
+For most people, accessing the internet in private starts with the web browser itself.
+Accordingly, it’s important to choose a browser in line with your ISP privacy goals.

-Today, even a standard browser such as Microsoft Edge may be adequate with the right in-browser privacy settings.
-The same is largely true to some extent of mainstream propositions such as Google Chrome, too, through one or more customized settings.
+Today, even a standard browser like Microsoft Edge may be adequate (with the right in-browser privacy settings).
+The same is largely true with more popular browsers like Google Chrome.

-For a more robust solution, choose a web browser with security at its core, such as Brave or Tor.
-Remember to also install the same corresponding browser on any mobile devices you use, and not just your laptop or desktop computer.
+For a more robust solution, choose a web browser with security at its core (Brave, Tor, etc.).
+And remember to install the same corresponding browser on mobile devices and not just your laptop or PC.